LEGO Star Wars: The Complete Saga (Wii)

 Many font files mention Xbox, Xbox 360 (sometimes called "New X-Box" in the ISO), PC, PlayStation 2, PlayStation 3, PSP, and even GameCube.
 While the game was released on Xbox 360, PlayStation 3, and PC, the game was never released on the other mentioned platforms, possibly hinting at canceled ports to these consoles.
+These could also be leftovers from 'LEGO Star Wars II', which was released on those platforms.
 However, none of these files seem to be used.

 Unused Snowman Out-of-bounds in Mos-Eisley Cantina

-There is a 3D Model of a Lego snowman that is rendered out-of-bounds in the Mos-Eisley Cantina but can't be seen unless one plays the game in Dolphin and uses its free-look camera to make the camera go out-of-bounds.
-According to John Burton, the founder of Traveler's Tales in the video on the right (see 0:49 to 1:38), Traveler's Tales originally meant for there to be a playable preview level from the then-in-development Lego Indiana Jones: The Original Adventures which would have been set in the Nepalese part of the Himalayas, hence there is a snowman.
-The snowman was meant to block where the entrance to the level.
+There is a 3D Model of a Lego snowman that is rendered out-of-bounds in the Mos-Eisley Cantina but can't be seen unless one plays the game in the Dolphin emulator and uses its free-look camera to make the camera go out-of-bounds, or uses glitches to go behind the Cantina.
+According to John Burton, the founder of Traveler's Tales, in the video on the right (see 0:49 to 1:38), Traveler's Tales originally meant for there to be a playable preview level from the then-in-development Lego Indiana Jones: The Original Adventures which would have been set in the Nepalese part of the Himalayas, hence there being a snowman.
+The snowman was meant to block the entrance to the level.
 The level would have been accessed by completing some kind of requirement(s), which would cause the snowman to disappear and allow the player to enter the level.
 Traveler's Tales was unable to secure permission to make such a level, so they replaced it with the trailer for Lego Indiana Jones: The Original Adventures in the extras room.
 It's currently unknown if this exists in the other versions of the game.